We stand vindicated, say farm unions as cops begin removing barricades at farmers' protest sites | Headlines

 With the Delhi Police beginning to remove barricades at two farmer protest sites -- Tikri and Ghazipur -- farm union leaders on Friday said the move vindicates their stand that they never blocked roads at the city border points.

+In a statement, the Samyukt Kisan Morcha, an umbrella body of over 40 farmer unions spearheading the anti-farm law agitation, said the ''partial removal'' of barricades is being done by the police to ''impress the Supreme Court of India''.

-Farmer leaders said any decision to entirely clear both the carriageways at the protest sites will be taken by the Samyukta Kisan Morcha (SKM), an umbrella body of over 40 farmer unions protesting against the Centre's farm laws.
+Farmer leaders said any decision to entirely clear both the carriageways at the protest sites will be taken by the SKM.

 They, however, said way will be made for traffic to move in the coming days.